 Another example of a product category that is always likely to have high demand.

-Homeware is particularly popular in 2020, and some products have seen a huge growth in popularity this year.
+Homeware has become particularly popular in recent years, and some products have seen a huge growth in popularity this year alone.
 Even if the boom dies down, this will remain a stable niche.

 22. Watering cans.
-There has been a spike in people gardening at home in 2020, and watering cans are among the most popular products as part of this trend.
+There has been a spike in people gardening at home, and watering cans are among the most popular products as part of this trend.
 Searches and purchases for watering cans are up by more than 300% year on year.